Vertex Ramsey properties of randomly perturbed graphs: Proof of the perturbed threshold

-We therefore satisfy all the requirements of Theorem~\ref{thm:robustKreuter1}, and can conclude that with high probability, whenever we require $G(n,p)[V_i]$ to be $(K_{r_i+1}, H_i)_v$-Ramsey, it will be.
+We therefore satisfy all the requirements of Theorem~\ref{thm:robustKreuter1}, and can conclude that with high probability, the random graph $G(n,p)$ has the property that whenever we require $G(n,p)[U_i]$ to be $(K_{r_i+1}, H_i)_v$-Ramsey, it will be.
 As there are only finitely many pairs $(K_{r_i+1}, H_i)$ to consider, it follows that the algorithm succeeds with high probability overall, completing the proof.